 Annapurna Community Trek

-Annapurna Community Trek takes trekkers through the lap of Annapurna and Dhaulagiri mountain ranges.
+Annapurna Community Trek takes trekkers through the lap of the Annapurna and Dhaulagiri mountain ranges.
 It has already been mentioned that Annapurna Community Trek focuses on supplying closeness to nature and community.
 Homestay experiences are gained in Annapurna Community Trek along with communicating with locals and locals’ plans for sustainable development.
 The villages and communities involved in Annapurna Community Trek are focused to promote eco-tourism, inclusive community improvement, and sustainable development.
 The trekking of every visitor through Annapurna Community Trek contributes to their plans and encourages them to stick with it.

 From Kathmandu, you will drive to Pokhara through Prithivi Highway and drive to Beni-Baglung Highway to reach Beni from Pokhara.
 The road trip will be filled with rivers, hills, forests, farmlands, and the Himalayas.

 The walk for Annapurna Community Trek begins from Galeshwor.
 Galeshwor is also famous for Lord Shiva Temple.
-You will be staying at the villages as Bans Kharka, Nangi, Mohare Danda, Danda Kahrka, Tikot which will give you the lifetime experience of simplicity and togetherness.
+You will be staying at the villages as Bans Kharka, Nangi, Mohare Danda, Danda Kahrka, and Tikot which will give you the lifetime experience of simplicity and togetherness.

 The trail is filled with woods, tranquility, and Himalayan views of Annapurna and Dhaulagiri.
 Nagi, the village of Dr. Mahabir Pun, is a tiny village with great wonders.
 Nangi has been working for inclusive development through education, technology, and the practice of eco-tourism.
-They promote local handicrafts, Lokta paper products, fish farming, mushroom farming as well as preserve traditions and culture.
-Nagi village is an exceptional example of hardship and unity of community decorated by Annapurna and Dhaulagiri ranges.
+They promote local handicrafts, Lokta paper products, fish farming, and mushroom farming as well as preserve traditions and culture.
+Nagi village is an exceptional example of hardship and unity of community decorated by the Annapurna and Dhaulagiri ranges.

 Besides, Mohare Danda is also considered to be an alternative to Ghorepani Poonhill Trek.
 Trails are scented by diverse vegetation as well as leading to the ridges offering an enhancing view of Dhaulagiri, Gurja Himal, Tukuche Peak, Dhampus Peak, Nilgiri, Barha Shikhar, Annapurna I, Annapurna South, Machhapuchhre, Annapurna II, Annapurna IV, Lamjung Himal, Manaslu, and many peaks.

 Another amazing thing about this trail is that it has a wireless internet relay station providing internet to remote villages for education, health service, and communication.
-The magical moment of sunrise at Mohare Danda adds energy and pleasure among trekkers.
+The magical moment of sunrise at Mohare Danda adds energy and pleasure to trekkers.

-During March-May, the rhododendron blooms at its fullest and spread the pinkish color throughout the hills.
+During March-May, the rhododendron blooms at its fullest and spread its pinkish color throughout the hills.
 The mountains seem to be closer and bigger.
 Tikot is another pleasant village filled with Magar ethnic groups entertaining the trekkers with cultural dance and music.